Proven Yields and Insurance Units for Crop Insurance

 If the four farms discussed above were all owned or rented under a cash lease, they would qualify for only one basic unit for each crop.
 However, if the four farms were located in four different township sections, the operator could elect to insure them as four separate optional units.
-Separate actual production history (APH) records must be reported for each optional unit and the operator would not receive the 10 percent premium discount.
+Separate APH records must be reported for each optional unit and the operator would not receive the 10 percent premium discount.

 Optional units may also be designated when a crop is being grown under distinctly different farming practices.
 For example, a grower with both irrigated and dryland acres of the same crop may qualify for optional units.
 There must be an obvious break between the irrigated and dry land acres, however.
 Other special farming practices may qualify acres to be insured as separate units.